mtbrolly/NS2D/README.md

 # NS2D (Navier--Stokes in two dimensions)

-NS2D is a python package for simulating two-dimensional turbulence on the torus.
+NS2D is a Python package for simulating two-dimensional turbulence on the torus.

 ## Why use this package?
-- *NS2D is extremely transparent*.
-The core modules are written in high-level python, meaning it's easy to see how the model works.
+- *NS2D is transparent*.
+The core modules are written in high-level Python, meaning it's easy to see how the model works.
 Users specify explicitly which mechanisms they want in their model, such as types of dissipation and forcing, allowing for a range of model variations.
 In geophysical terms we solve the barotropic vorticity equation with the option of a beta plane configuration.

 - *GPU compatibility*.
 NS2D runs on GPU.
 Pseudo-spectral solvers like this one rely on fast FFT implementations to be fast.
 Through [CuPy](https://cupy.dev/) we exploit NVIDIA's highly optimised [cuFFT](https://docs.nvidia.com/cuda/cufft/index.html) library without any complicated bookkeeping.